 Hi, I'm Noémie!

-I’m a movement teacher and educator with a strong interest in applying neurosciences to movement, prehab, and rehab, through play and exploration.
-I work with people who want to develop a movement practice that not only promotes the health and longevity of their entire body, but also help them to expand their movement repertoire, improve their movement quality, feel more confident in their body, and move with ease and pleasure.
+I’m a movement teacher and educator, currently in training to become a psychomotor therapist.
+Through play, relaxation, and sensorimotor exploration, I help people of all ages develop a movement practice that not only promotes their mental and physical health, but also help them to expand their movement repertoire, refine their movement quality, feel more confident in their body, and move with ease and pleasure.

 My approach to teaching is evidence-based, inclusive, and educative, tailored to each individual’s needs and abilities.